Hayley Williams: Personal life

-Williams has identified as Christian and regularly discusses her faith in relation to her music, but has often criticized the judgmental nature of some Christians.
-The Farro brothers cited differing attitudes to faith as contributing to their exit from Paramore, with Josh Farro citing the lyrics of some songs in Brand New Eyes in particular, saying that they "contradicts [their] faith".
+In the past, Williams has identified as Christian and regularly discussed her faith in relation to her music, but has often criticized the judgmental nature of some Christians.
+In a Substack post in 2026, Williams stated that her beliefs have "not been connected to any religion nor particular figure" for a long time.
+The Farro brothers cited differing attitudes to faith as contributing to their exit from Paramore, with Josh Farro citing the lyrics of some songs in Brand New Eyes in particular, saying that they "contradict [their] faith".

 In late 2007, Williams began dating New Found Glory lead guitarist Chad Gilbert, though he was already married to Sherri DuPree, the lead singer of the rock band Eisley.
 They became engaged on Christmas Day in 2014, and were married on February 20, 2016.
 They formally announced that they had separated on July 1, 2017, with Gilbert's infidelity later being revealed as the reason, and their divorce was finalized by the end of the year.
-Williams's song, "Dead Horse", was inspired by their relationship and what she did to DuPree.
+Their relationship, particularly its genesis as part of an affair, inspired Williams's 2020 song "Dead Horse."
 In September 2022, Williams confirmed she was in a relationship with her Paramore bandmate Taylor York.

 Williams previously publicized her decisions not to smoke, drink alcohol, or use recreational drugs, though she now drinks alcohol.
 She has been vocal about her experiences with depression, which caused her to briefly leave Paramore in mid-2015.
 In a 2019 interview, she discussed depression, mental health, and her divorce.
 In a 2020 interview, she revealed she had suicidal thoughts but did not act on them.
 In a 2021 interview, she discussed how she had been impacted by generational trauma and revealed that she has been seeing a therapist since 2018.
 In a 2023 interview, she revealed that she had been diagnosed with PTSD in 2018.

 In 2015, Williams responded to feminist criticism of Paramore's breakout song "Misery Business", citing her youth and inexperience as a contributing factor to the song's allegedly misogynistic lyrics.
 In a blog post, she described herself as "a proud feminist [...] just maybe not a perfect one".

 In 2021, Williams announced that she would be abandoning her personal social media accounts due to her need for boundaries between her public and private life and her desire to "spend more time looking up and out, rather than down".
 She directed her fans to instead follow Paramore's official accounts, which remain highly active.
 She later returned to using Instagram, but disabled the ability to leave comments on her posts.